themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 Here are a few desktop-use microphones that we had lying around for comparison.
 One (the Logitech G35) is a gaming headset, and the others are built-in headsets on a MacBook Pro and Apple 27" Thunderbolt Display.

-Unsurprisingly none of these options are optimal for high-quality recording.
+Unsurprisingly, none of these options are optimal for high-quality recording.

 #### Logitech G35
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="16:20" }}